ateucher/rmapshaper/README.md

 #>     pretty
 library(rmapshaper)
 library(sp)

 ## First convert to json
 states_json <- geojson_json(states, geometry = "polygon", group = "group")
 #> Assuming 'long' and 'lat' are longitude and latitude, respectively

-## Now convert to a SpatialPolygonsDataFrame
+## For ease of illustration via plotting, we will convert to a `SpatialPolygonsDataFrame`:
 states_sp <- geojson_sp(states_json)

+## Plot the original
 plot(states_sp)
 ```